My Experience

 I have had experience of working from a variety of theoretical frameworks and find that the most effective approach is grounded in thorough assessment and formulation.
 Building a detailed shared understanding of how someone’s difficulties developed and have since been maintained enables therapeutic work to be person-centered and individualised.
 This process tends to involve focusing on the narrative that the client brings, but also considering the networks and relationships they grew up in at home, at school and within society.

 The main models I draw upon in my current practice are Cognitive Analytic Therapy (CAT); Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
+I am also trained in Eye Movement Desensitization and Reprocessing (EMDR).
 I regularly use ideas from both Psychodynamic and Systemic Therapy to inform my practice.
 Within an individual’s therapy, the frameworks that we use will always be determined by the reasons that the person is seeking support and the changes that they would like to see.

 Clinic Information

-I currently hold a clinic in St. Albans, Hertfordshire and offer face to face appointments on Sunday daytime and Monday and Wednesday evenings.
-I also offer virtual appointments if you prefer.
-I work with people aged14 years upwards.
+I currently hold a clinic in St. Albans, Hertfordshire and offer a mixture of face to face and virtual appointments.
+I work with children and adults over the age of 7.

 Training and Qualifications: